-Beautifully dressed girls carrying oil lamps are making an offering to the God.
+Beautifully dressed girls carrying oil lamps are making an offering to God.
 Puja natuma is usually participated by several dancers and they move their hands and foot rhythmically, according to the background music.

-Raban is a type of drum that used very often in the traditional folk dance.
+Raban is a type of drum that is used very often in traditional folk dance.
 The drum being used here is called Ath rabana or hand Rabana and it is about one foot in diameter.
 Men and women are both played and welded in a variety of forms in the dance.
 Raban playing is accompanied by music and singing too.

-The name of the dance is originated from the musical instrument used, the panther, which has some similarities to Tambourine.
+The name of the dance originated from the musical instrument used, the panther, which has some similarities to Tambourine.
 Pantheru is accompanied by drums.
 The dancers depict the Sinhalese warriors on their way to the battle.
 Only the highly skilled dancers can perform the Panthers perfectly and it required a great deal of dedication and practice to be a successful pantheru dancer.